GrapesJS/grapesjs/docs/api/canvas.md

 ```

 `canvas:frame:load:head` Frame head loaded in canvas.
-The event is triggered right after iframe's finished to load the head elemenets (eg. scripts)
+The event is triggered right after iframe's finished to load the head elements (eg. scripts)
 ---------------------------------------------------------------------------------------------

 ```javascript